WoodManGitHub/Analysis_Bot/README.md

 Web on `localhost` and port is `8787`.

 - `/api/day/:serverID`
-  - Get server today data
+  - Get server today data (From 0:00 to the next day at 0:00)
 - `/api/week/:serverID`
-  - Get server month data
+  - Get server week data (From Monday to Sunday)
 - `/api/all/:serverID`
   - Get server all data